VantaInc/vanta-mcp-server/src/operations/README.md

 4. **Extend the default export** with the new tool/handler pair.
 5. **Update `src/operations/index.ts`** to re-export the module (if a new file is added).
 6. **Document new tools** in `README.md` (root) and update evaluation artifacts (below).
+7. **Enable the tool in `src/config.ts`**.
+Add the tool's name to the `enabledToolNames` array to make it available through the MCP server.
+Leaving the array empty enables _all_ tools.

 ## Evaluation Suite Updates